Land Use in the Wildland-Urban Interface: Urban Sprawl and Smart Growth

 5. Vital small towns and rural areas.

 Urban sprawl can also occur around villages and small towns.
-Programs and policies need to encourage investment to improve the economic health of small town downtowns and rural community centers.
+Programs and policies need to encourage investmentto improve the economic health of small town downtowns and rural community centers.
 Compact development and efficient use of existing infrastructure can help rural communities get the most out of expensive basic infrastructure and services.
+At the same time, community members need to be informed about the benefits of a more compact design, as residents may be accustomed to spacious suburban subdivisions.

 6. More housing choices and mixed-use centers accessible by multiple transportation modes.